vikingdata/articles/linux/vm/Install_ubunu_windows_virtualbox.md

 	       * On Linux mount it as : /shared
 	    * Shared Clipboard : Bidirectional
 	    * Drag and Drop : Bidirectional
+* Restart the linux installation in VirtualBox.
+    * Relogin
+    * Open up a shell or terminal
+    * su -l root
+    * NOTE: You should be able to copy and paste command, drag and drop, and used the shared directory.
 * First things in Ubuntu.
     * Login with your username and password you used for install.
     * Start a terminal or shell
     * Execute "sudo bash" and it will ask for a password.
 Use the same password.
-    * Execute: apt-get install ssh emacs net-tools
+If sudo doesn't work try: su -l root
     * Execute commands as below
 ```
   # Login as root, supply password
 su -l root

   # Install some packages.
 apt-get -y install emacs net-tools ssh screen tmux nmap
-apt-get install bind9-dnsutils
+apt-get -y install bind9-dnsutils net-tools ssh

   # Make it so we can sudo, or become root without a password.
   # Change your username if if isn't 'mark'.